 In 2013, Carrefour operates shops in over 14 provinces and cities in China.
 Most of its shops are located in relatively developed provinces such as Guangdong (广东), Shanghai (上海), Tianjin (天津), Beijing (北京), and Jiangsu(江苏).
 Carrefour five most attractive selling points for its customers are: getting what you need with a single purchase; super-low prices; fresh products; self-selection and free parking.
 Among these five, the super-low prices and fresh goods make it the most competitive.
 However, in 2019 Carrefour has faced unforeseen challenges.
 With the sudden rise of online retail, Carrefour’s sales in the market fall 5.9% to $4.67 billion.
 China’s consumer preferences are changing, and Carrefour.

-The retail revival: New entrants and New retail in supermarkets and hypermarkets in China
+The retail revival: New entrants and New retail in supermarkets in China

-Players in the supermarket and hypermarket industry in China are embracing the New Retail strategy
+Players in the supermarket industry in China are embracing the New Retail strategy

 New retail is considered as a key strategy that will lead to a new era of the grocery retail industry in China.
 It is a seamless approach that integrates both online and offline experiences and relies heavily on digitalization and consumer data.